Hurricane Allen: Meteorological history

 Allen resumed a more westward course as it left behind Hispaniola and passed north of Jamaica and the Cayman Islands on August 6.
 The very warm waters of the northwestern Caribbean Sea allowed the storm to begin another phase of rapid intensification.
 Allen reached its second and greatest peak intensity on the afternoon of August 7, with maximum sustained winds of 190 mph and a minimum barometric pressure of 899 mbar.
-Allen had the highest maximum sustained winds ever recorded in an Atlantic hurricane.
+This makes Allen tied with Hurricane Melissa for the highest maximum sustained winds ever recorded in an Atlantic hurricane.
 Its minimum pressure of 899 millibars was the second-lowest pressure on record for the basin at the time.
 The major hurricane was also very large at this time, with hurricane-force winds extending 144 mi from its center and tropical-storm-force winds extending 345 miles.
 Allen's circulation filled nearly the entire Gulf of Mexico, and was regarded at the time as the second-largest Atlantic hurricane on record, after 1961's Hurricane Carla.
 Continuing westward, the southern portion of Allen's circulation passed over the Yucatán Peninsula, causing the cyclone to weaken again.
 Allen bottomed out with winds of 130 mph on August 8.
 Continued movement west over the warm waters of the Gulf of Mexico allowed Allen to restrengthen into a Category 5 hurricane for a third time as it moved over the open waters of the Gulf.
 The hurricane's central pressure dropped back to a tertiary low of 909 mbar.
 Pressure falls over the southern United States at this time indicated Allen would soon slow its forward motion as it approached Texas.
 Allen's forward speed slowed considerably in the hours before it made landfall near Brownsville as a low-end Category 3 major hurricane on August 10.
 The storm rapidly weakened as it moved inland, eventually dissipating over the mountainous terrain of northern Mexico the following day.